MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 #### 2. **Immich**
 A privacy-friendly self-hosted [alternative](https://immich.app/) to Google photos, with a lot of the same features (CV-based facial recognition, etc.).
 This is something I'm still developing - having TB+ levels of photos means this only makes sense if I connect a NAS to my remote server (buying TBs of storage doesn't really make financial sense).

-#### 3. **WebTrees**
+#### 3. **Gramps Web**
 After a trip to my see my ancestry in Uzbekistan, I wanted to self-host my family tree and add as much information as we know about our ancestors 4+ generations ago.
-While the UI is not the most intuitive, this  allows both for storing and backing up all data in WEBCOM format
+This [app](https://family.misharubanov.com/) allows me to create users for my family (each who have either editor/guest privileges) and can both modify the family tree and add media files so we can perserve this for future generations.
+I'm creating both hot and cold backups to ensure that this information sticks around.

 #### 4. **Vikunja**
 A nice, lightweight todo [app](https://todo.misharubanov.com/) that let's me keep track of all necessary tasks on my own.
 This is just nice to give me total control over - it's similar to the variety of budgeting/finance apps - they aren't as great as the latest and greatest company apps, but the tradeoff seems well worth it to me.